top of page

 Spain (NLV)

-• Savings only is accepted — you can qualify even without ongoing income.
+• Savings only are accepted.
+You can qualify even without ongoing income.

 Portugal (D7)

-• Must show passive income plus savings.
+• You must show passive income plus savings.
 You cannot apply with savings alone.

-Takeaway: NLV Spain lets you apply using only savings; Portugal’s D7 requires an actual source of passive income.
+Takeaway: The NLV in Spain allows you to apply using only savings, while Portugal’s D7 requires an actual source of passive income.

 Need help applying?
 Our visa experts are here to help!